The Advanced ROI Module gives you more control over measuring the impact of your improvement work.

 How does it work?

-Your Customer Experience Lead can turn on the Target ROI and Forecast ROI options for any template - as long as that template has the Resolution section enabled in general.
+Your Customer Success Manager can turn on the Target ROI and Forecast ROI options for any Template as long as that template has the Resolution section enabled.

 With these additional options, your team can create up to three different Resolutions: